How does Zithromax Injection work?

 - If you have or ever had mental health problems.

 Moreover, if your doctor prescribes oral Zithromax after your injection, make sure to take it as prescribed and finish the full course even if you feel better.

-- Always tell your doctor and pharmacist about all the medications you are taking, including over the counter medications, vitamins, supplements, or any other natural products.
+Inform your doctor or pharmacist of all medications you are currently taking.
+This includes: over the counter medications, vitamins, supplements, or any other natural products.

 - Warfarin and other blood thinners (for blood clots)

 - Colchicine (for gout and familial Mediterranean fever)